-Step 3 (Course Entry Requirement Test (CERT))
+Step 3 (Course Entry Requirement Tests)

 Once the documents as stated in Step 2 have been received, the agent or a representative from KII shall interview the student either face-to-face or via telephone.
 This interview is designed to capture important information about the applicant and to personally inform them about their rights and obligations.

-Following the interview, the Agent or representative from KII shall conduct a Course Entry Requirement Test to assess the student's existing skills and knowledge.
+Process for VET students: Course Entry Requirement Test (CERT): Following the interview, the Agent or representative from KII shall conduct a Course Entry Requirement Test (CERT) to assess the VET student's existing skills and knowledge; this test may be waived if the applicant completed a Qualification that is closely related to the course.
 In case there are no agents close to the student, then the Student Support Manager will make arrangements with standard testing centres local to the student, to conduct CERT and inform students about it (however it will be considered on a case-to-case basis after financial considerations).
 Once the student has completed the CERT, the CERT answer sheets must be forwarded by the agent or representative of KII to the Student Support Manager via email: